 2. No explicit out-of-scope list

 You said what to do but not what to leave alone.
-The model assumes everything within view is fair game.
+The model treats everything within view as fair game.

-How to spot it: your prompt has in-scope but no out-of-scope.
+How to spot it: your prompt has an in-scope set but no out-of-scope set.

 3. Long context shows fixable adjacent issues

 You pasted the whole file.
-The model sees both your target and 5 other things that look fixable.
+The model sees your target and five other things that look fixable.
 Without a boundary, it fixes them all.

 How to spot it: scope expansion lands in adjacent code or content visible in the prompt.